How to Prune Clematis

 Clematis pruning groups 1, 2 & 3 explained:

-Group 1 There is an old gardening saying "If it flowers before June, don't prune."
+Group 1: Follow the old gardening saying,g "If it flowers before June, don't prune."
 This applies equally to Clematis.
-Those Clematis which flower early in the year, from February until early May are going to be Clematis alpina, macropetala and montana, which for pruning purposes, are all 'Group 1' The flowers are on growth made the previous year ( old wood) which means this type of Clematis must not be pruned early in the year in the spring.
-To do so will cut off the buds and branches on which the flowers are forming, and cut off the potential flowers.
+Those Clematis which flower early in the year, from February until early May, are going to be Clematis alpina, macropetala and montana.
+For pruning purposes, these are all 'Group 1'.
+The flowers are on growth made the previous year ( old wood), which means this type of Clematis must not be pruned early or you will cut off the buds and branches on which the flowers are forming, and cut off the potential flowers.
 This group 1 Clematis do not require routine annual pruning and will flower happily without pruning.
 If needed, prune Group 1 after flowering to tidy it up or keep it within a growing space.

-Group 2 The next group of Clematis is very popular because they have large showy blooms.
-You can identify a group 2 Clematis by the fact that it flowers in early summer May and June.
-This group includes varieties such as 'Nelly Moser', (Image above center) 'The President Niobe' and are all known as "Group 2"
+Group 2: The next group of Clematis is very popular and the most commonly grown.
+You can identify a group 2 Clematis by the fact that it flowers in early summer, May and June.
+This group includes varieties such as 'Nelly Moser', (Image above centre) 'The President Niobe' and are all known as "Group 2"

-If you make a note when in the year your Clematis flowers you can make a judgement on how to prune it.
+Make a note of when in the year your Clematis flowers, you can make a judgement on how to prune it.

-Early spring flowering is group 1; summer flowering group 2 and late summer flowering group 3.
-This is a broad brush approach as the only fail-safe way is to identify the precise variety of Clematis, and then to check to which pruning group to which it belongs.
+Early spring flowering is group 1; summer flowering is group 2, and late summer flowering group 3.
+This is a broad-brush approach as the only fail-safe way is to identify the precise variety of Clematis, and then to check which pruning group it belongs.
 Since there are hundreds of types of clematis and new ones being bred all the time, identification this way is not always easy.

 Now you know which Clematis or pruning group it is - what to do next ?